-Faculty members should be effective teachers in keeping with the accepted standards of each discipline; demonstrate respect for each student and thoroughly and fairly evaluate student performance in a timely manner; and avoid the exploitation of any student for private or personal advantage.
-Faculty members also should seek to develop and improve their scholarly competence in research and creative activity; and exercise critical self-discipline and judgment.
-In the exchange of criticism and ideas, faculty members must show due respect for the opinions of others, practice intellectual honesty and avoid plagiarism, fabrication, falsification or deception.
+9 Faculty members should be effective teachers in keeping with the accepted standards of each

+10 discipline; demonstrate respect for each student and thoroughly and fairly evaluate student

+11 performance in a timely manner; and avoid the exploitation of any student for private or

+12 personal advantage.
+Faculty members also should seek to develop and improve their scholarly of others, practice intellectual honesty and avoid plagiarism, fabrication, falsification ordeception.

+13 competence in research and creative activity; and exercise critical self-discipline and judgment.

+14 In the exchange of criticism and ideas, faculty members must show due respect for the opinions

-Section 1.
+18 Section 1.
 Adherence to Law.
-Bargaining unit faculty members are responsible for becoming familiar with the laws and regulations pertinent to their areas of responsibility and professional competence, and for ensuring that they are in compliance with all applicable laws and regulations at all times.
-For bargaining unit faculty members engaged in federally funded research, this means ensuring that all required reports are complete, accurate and timely, and that funds are used exclusively for legitimate and lawful purposes.
+Bargaining unit faculty members are responsible for becoming regulations at all times.
+For bargaining unit faculty members engaged in federally funded research, this means ensuring that all required reports are complete, accurate and timely, and that